overextended/ox_inventory/docs/index.md

 The inventory has been designed to work for a _modified_ version of **ESX Legacy** and will not work with anything else.
 For convenience, we provide a fork with all necessary changes.

+####Standard
-- Standard: Minimal changes to maintain near-complete compatibility with other resources
+Minimal changes to maintain near-complete compatibility with other resources.
+This matches the behaviour of Linden ESX.
+- Loadouts do not exist, so errors will occur in third-party resources attempting to manipulate them
+- Inventories are slot-based and items can exist in multiple slots, which can throw off item counting
+- Resources attempting to iterate through inventories in order will not work if a slot is empty

+####Ox
-- Ox: Experimental branch to add new features and modify existing features, regardless of breaking compatibility
+Experimental branch to add new features and modify existing features, regardless of breaking compatibility.
+- Jobs are loaded from a data file instead of the database
+- Grades start from 1 instead of 0, and are stored as integers rather than strings

 !!! tip "Modifying your framework"
 	If you _insist_ on manually applying changes to your framework, you will need to manually reference changes in the [github diff](https://github.com/overextended/es_extended/commit/c232ff157e219c111e7b484af2375a2859ac331d).
 No guide is provided.